volver-13/sonar-auth-aad/README.md

 	1. Highlight the server in the "Connections" pane, and double-click on "Application Request Routing Cache"
 	1. In the "Actions" pane, click "Server Proxy Settings..."
-	1. Uncheck "Reverse rewrite host in response headers" Then, when you click on **Log in with Azure AD** in Login page, the redirection to login.microsoftonline.com correctly.
+	1. Uncheck "Reverse rewrite host in response headers" Then, when you click on **Log in with Microsoft** in Login page, the redirection to login.microsoftonline.com correctly.